bellalongo/spec2flux/README.md

 ## About spec2flux
 Spec2flux (Spectrum to Flux) aims to accurately calculate the emission line flux of lines in the Far Ultraviolet (FUV) range.
-This range contains information that can help clue in on exoplanetary atmospheres with the measurements providing insight into FUV radiation from host stars.
+This range contains information that can help clue in on exoplanetary atmospheres, with the measurements providing insight into FUV radiation from host stars.
 Integrating UV spectra with X-ray data allows us to estimate the stellar corona, adding to the toolkit of exoplanet atmosphere data.

 ## How it works